Dick Vitale's "Awesome, Baby!" College Hoops

 Dick Vitale's "Awesome, Baby!"
-College Hoops is a college basketball sports game developed and published by Time Warner Interactive for the Sega Genesis in 1994.
+College Hoops is a 1994 college basketball sports game developed and published by Time Warner Interactive.
+It was released for the Sega Genesis in 1994.
 Directed by Richard Seaborne, the game features the voice and likeness of the basketball sportscaster Dick Vitale and prominently features his quotes and catchphrases.
 Players play as multiple college basketball teams from the United States in a 3D court that automatically rotates to fit to the player's position, which was a major selling point for the game.

 Dick Vitale's "Awesome, Baby!"
 College Hoops received generally positive reviews from critics.
 The game's graphics and self-rotating court was praised, with GameFan calling the game a "technical marvel".
 Critics were more negative towards the game's soundtrack and sound effects; GamePro called the soundtrack "terrible" and stated that players would either "love" or "hate" Vitale's commentary.

 Gameplay

 Dick Vitale's "Awesome, Baby!"
 College Hoops is a basketball sports game and sees players playing as different college basketball teams from the United States.
 The game is similar to the basketball sport and is played in a self-rotating 3D court and is divided into three main modes: Tournament, 2-on-2, and Single.
 In the tournament mode, the player goes against other teams in a tournament; in the 2-on-2 mode, players compete in a basketball 2-on-2; in the single mode, the player competes in a single game of basketball.
 Players can get coached by Vitale if they select the "View Plays" option.
 A time-out can be called by pressing the start, A, and B buttons simultaneously.
 Players can also force a foul play by mashing the A and C buttons.
 The game also has a practice mode, where players can "learn the ropes" of the game.

 Gameplay will be altered depending on the player's settings; the game has six speed and three difficulty settings.
 Matches will speed-up if the graphic detail is set to low.
 In the options menu, players can also turn off Vitale's commentary.